contacthome |

 Dr Millwood has typeset works by composers ranging from Francesca Caccini (1587–c.1641) to Ben Comeau (born 1993), and can work off many types of source material, including handwritten manuscripts, facsimiles, printed music, and even recordings.
 Where ambiguities exist (which they often do, especially in handwritten media!), he can make editorial suggestions or decisions, which can be discussed or assembled into commentaries.
 He can also write idiomatic realisations and completions, especially for passages where the composer had started to make a major alteration but had not written it out in full.
 He is also capable of working at speed, particularly for straightforward assignments such as transposing or “clef‑modernising”.

 Probably the most thrilling facet of this work is the discovery of music that was never published, whether due to obscurity or to being truncated, and Dr Millwood has been instrumental in enabling such music to be analysed, performed, and/or heard, sometimes for the first time in decades.
-His diverse experience in this facet ranges from transcribing the actual opening of Sweeney Todd (as opposed to the one found in the official score) for a colleague’s dissertation to typesetting and editing manuscripts by Frederick Septimus Kelly and his contemporaries for the "Fateful Voyage" project, a programme of music and poetry curated by Dr Kate Kennedy‑Allum first performed at the City of London Festival, broadcast on BBC Radio 3, and since performed around the world as far afield as Vancouver.
+His diverse experience in this facet ranges from transcribing the actual opening of Sweeney Todd (as opposed to the one found in the official score) for a colleague’s dissertation to typesetting and editing manuscripts by Frederick Septimus Kelly and his contemporaries for the “Fateful Voyage” project, a programme of music and poetry curated by Dr Kate Kennedy‑Allum first performed at the City of London Festival in 2014, broadcast on BBC Radio 3, and since performed around the world as far afield as Vancouver.

 Dr Millwood is well known for his pedantry in respect of grammar, syntax, and punctuation.
 He is an experienced proof‐reader of dissertations, programme notes, correspondence, and notated music.
 His clients include researchers, students (both undergraduate and postgraduate), composers, performers, orchestras, festivals, publishers, societies, and institutions.